cmu-crafting-software/cmu-crafting-software.github.io/assignments/hw2.md

 You will be asked to perform the following series of tasks:

-- Open the homework repo in GitHub Codespaces.
+- Create a repo for this assignment via GitHub Classroom.
 - Read the CSV file of weather forecast data.
 - Print the weather data.
 - Calculate the average, minimum, and maximum of the `temperature` column in the data set.
 - Read data directly from the US National Weather Service using their API.
 - Show correctness by confirming the data on the website and calculating `temperature` again.

-### Open homework repo in GitHub Codespaces
+### Create homework repo via GitHub Classroom

-Your first step for this project is to open a Codespace in repository that you will be working in for this assignment: <https://github.com/cmu-crafting-software/homework02>
+Your first step for this project is to create your repository that you will be working in for this assignment.
+You should create a repository via GitHub Classroom using this link: <https://classroom.github.com/a/deRrVBwD> After accepting the homework, GitHub Classroom will create a repo named `cmu-crafting-software/2025-homework02-$YOUR_GITHUB_ID`.

-Create and switch to a new branch whose name is your Andrew ID, and push it to the repository.

 ### Read CSV file of weather data

-You can find the CSV file in the repo, which include weather forecast data for Pittsburgh, PA on Jan 24, 2022.
+You can find the CSV file in the repo, which weather forecast data for Pittsburgh, PA on Jan 24, 2022.
 You should write a small program to read each line of `weather.csv` into your program.
-Push a commit to the repository with a descriptive commit message once you have reached this point.
+Push a commit to your repository with a descriptive commit message once you have reached this point.

 ### Print weather data

 The next step is to simply print out the data using the `print` function in your application.
-Once you have achieved this, you should commit this change to the repository, and push it to GitHub.
+Once you have achieved this, you should commit this change to your repository, and push it to GitHub.

 ### Calculate average, min, and max of the `temperature` column in the data set